Caesarean section: Adhesions

-Despite these proactive measures, adhesion formation is a recognized complication of any abdominal or pelvic surgery.
+Despite these proactive measures, adhesion formation is a recognized abdominal or pelvic surgery complication.
 To prevent adhesions from forming after caesarean section, adhesion barrier can be placed during surgery to minimize the risk of adhesions between the uterus and ovaries, the small bowel, and almost any tissue in the abdomen or pelvis.
 This is not current UK practice, as there is no compelling evidence to support the benefit of this intervention.

 Adhesions can cause long-term problems, such as: